I. Carnegie Council Global Ethics Network Partnership

-The Levan Institute is a partner of the Carnegie Council for Ethics in International Affairs in its multimedia initiative, the Global Ethics Network.
+The Levan Institute was the first U.S. partner of the Carnegie Ethics Studio, a media venture proposed by the Carnegie Council for Ethics in International Affairs, and currently is an institutional partner of its multimedia initiative, The Global Ethics Network.
 This initiative provides a platform for educational institutions around the world to create and share interactive multimedia resources that explore the ethical dimensions of international affairs.
-It combines existing Carnegie Council resources with their partner institutions to ignite new ideas and foster lively debate on such subjects as human rights, conflict resolution and environmental stability.
+It combines existing Carnegie Council resources with their partner institutions to ignite new ideas and foster lively debate on such subjects as human rights, conflict resolution, and environmental stability.

 The Global Ethics Network serves as a tool to increase dialogue and global conversation.